dovietchinh/via-laneline-segmentation/README.md

 # via-laneline-segmentation

-This repo implement a baseline segmentation model, which detect laneline on the road.
+This repo implemented a baseline segmentation model, which detect laneline on the road.

 This work was integrated into [via-intelligent project]().